Skip to Content

 Every mom will change the baby’s diaper as soon as she realizes that the baby has peed or pooped.

-But, if your baby is suffering from diaper rash, you should change the diaper every 1.5-2 hours, even if the diaper is clean.
+But, if your baby is suffering from diaper rash, you should change it every 1.5-2 hours, even if it is clean.

 Moisture and lack of air can only worsen your baby’s diaper rash, which happens when your baby is wearing diapers.
 To prevent that, frequent diaper change is essential.